-We had few good Challenges in building a consumer app using OpenUI5 and it was fun tackling them.
+We had a few good challenges in building a consumer app using OpenUI5 and it was fun tackling them.
 We had an option of going for a native application for its capabilities in terms of functionalities and performance.

 - Smoother scroll and navigations between screens.
 Generally, Native applications have superior scroll and navigation experience but here when a page had too many elements, for example, a product listing page, it was required to always follow the best practices for CSS and DOM to maintain a smooth experience.

 - DOM had to always be light in size but still achieve the same look and feel which was designed.